davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ---
 description: The best lesser-known strategies and tips to make working with the Mac Finder less of a pain
+date: 2022-02-01
 media:
   featured: ./mac-finder.svg
   thumbnail: ./mac-finder.svg
 ---

-# Hidden Finder features which make it suck less
+# 25 Finder tips & tricks to make it suck less

 ## Intro